-“Some people will say it was out of the blue, and that’s probably most people,” said Dr. Sharonne Hayes, director of the Women's Heart Clinic at the Mayo Clinic.
+“Some people will say it was out of the blue, and that’s probably most people,” said Dr. Sharonne Hayes, a cardiologist at the Mayo Clinic.
 “A substantial minority of patients will have some symptoms that, had they paid attention to them or sought an outpatient evaluation, they might have had a different outcome.”

 Potential heart attack symptoms can be subtle.
 Here are five signs you should never ignore:

 1. Chest pain

 Even though women may experience some different heart attack symptoms than men, chest pain is still the number one warning sign for both sexes.